rorobig/rorobig.github.io/_posts/2022-05-24-Cyberark-admin.md

 #### Cyberark Privileged Access Management training done!

 It finally came to an end.
-After 4 days of an extensive privileged management course it finally came hit it's finale.
+After 4 days of an extensive privileged management course it finally hit it's finale.
 Met a lot of cool people, learned a bunch of stuff but now it's time for a mini break before my brain explodes again.

 Overal the training went pretty well there was a lot of stuff i already knew so that made it of course a bit simpler but it was nice